Slow cooker Mediterranean chicken is made with olives, sun-dried tomatoes for a hearty meal that is so easy to make.

 - Slow cooker

-Add the oregano and pour in the broth or wine.
+Add the oregano and pour in the broth.

-Kalamata Olives add a wonderful briny flavor to this dish, however, if you don’t like kalamata olives, you can substitute them with regular black olives or leave them out completely.
+Kalamata Olives add a wonderful briny flavor to this dish.
+If you don't like kalamata olives, you can substitute them with regular black olives or green olives such as Castel Vetrano olives.

 Store leftover Slow Cooker Mediterranean Chicken in the refrigerator for up to four days in an air-tight container.

-Reheat it in the oven covered at 350 until it is heated through, or in the microwave.
+Reheat it in the oven covered at 350 until it is heated through, or in a covered saucepan over low heat.
+You may need to add a little bit of water or wine to the pan so that it does not burn.

-Add in ½ cup of quartered artichoke hearts or a few tablespoon of capers during the last half hour of cooking.
+Artichokes.
+Stir in ½ cup of quartered artichoke hearts during the last half hour of cooking.

-Substitute the chicken for a one pound pork tenderloin.
+Mediterranean Pork Tenderloin.
+Substitute the chicken for one-pound pork tenderloin.

 - ¾ cup chopped onion (about 1 small to medium-sized onion)